 Peter Chiusano, keyboards

-From New York City comes the ultimate 1960s musical re-creation show on Earth.
+From New York City comes the greatest 1960s musical re-creation show on Earth!
 This popular, award-winning Off-Broadway production delivers a high-energy, multimedia immersive experience that transports audiences back in time – built around a thrilling, note-for-note live concert re-creation.
 The members of The Sixties Show were hand-picked to perform and record with The Who, Sir Paul McCartney, The Beach Boys, Brian Wilson, The Bee Gees, The Rascals, Mick Jagger, John Fogerty, Bruce Springsteen, Walter Becker and Donald Fagen (Steely Dan).

 What you’re about to experience isn’t nostalgia.
 Time travel is real.
 It just sounds different than you’d expect.
 You’re not watching the past.
 You’re moving through it.
 What happens on stage isn’t a reenactment.
 It’s a loop.
 A current.
 A feedback circuit of memory and energy.
 What happened then is happening again.
 Right now.